Brian Elwood: Career

 Elwood was chairman of the Local Government Commission from 1 April 1985 to 1 November 1992.

 In 1989 this commission undertook a major review of local government in New Zealand.

 With backing from the Local Government Minister Michael Bassett, the commission reduced the number of councils from more than 800 to fewer than 100.

 The council decided that the new Regional councils were to be based around watersheds.

 Elwood was appointed an ombudsman in November 1992, and Chief Ombudsman in December 1994, holding this position until June 2003.

 In 1999 he was elected President of the International Ombudsman Institute.

 In this role, in July 2000 he met with President Chen Shui-bian of Taiwan, discussing human rights protection.

 He retired from the International Ombudsman Institute in 2002.

 Speaking to the 9th World Conference of the International Ombudsman Institute in Stockholm in 2009, he attributed the growing acceptance of independent review of government operations to a "shift away from the primacy of nation state towards the primacy of the individual citizen and how they were to be regarded by the nation state".

 In 2008 Elwood was chairman of the Waterview Connection Procurement Steering Group, reviewing the feasibility of making a proposed State Highway extension in Auckland a public/private partnership (PPP).

 The Steering Group's work was praised as providing a model for future PPP projects.

 Honours and awards

 In 1977, Elwood was awarded the Queen Elizabeth II Silver Jubilee Medal.
 In the 1985 New Year Honours, he was appointed a Commander of the Order of the British Empire, for services to local government and the City of Palmerston North.
 He was made a Knight Bachelor in the 1990 New Year Honours, for services to local government.
 In 1990, he was also awarded the New Zealand 1990 Commemoration Medal.

 Elwood was conferred an honorary Doctor of Literature degree by Massey University in 1993.

 Later life

-Elwoood was widowed by the death of his wife, Dawn, Lady Elwood, in 2022.
+Elwood was widowed by the death of his wife, Dawn, Lady Elwood, in 2022.